, here's my pick list of Dungeons and Dragons modules. I don't like Dungeon Magazine's top-30 list

 .
 5+ stars.
 Tom Moldvay, 1982.
 Levels 1-3.
 A close second on my list, and I could almost award it the top slot for being a beginner's module.
 It's hard to come up with top-notch low-level adventures, but The Lost City

 is so inspired that I never resented the fact that the city itself leaves much for the DM to develop; I bought into the pyramid so much that the rest flowed without thinking.
 The module in many ways epitomizes what the Golden Age of D&D had to offer: pulp fantasy at its purest, depicting an ancient underground civilization that's been corrupted by a Cthulhu-like deity monster.
-The three renegade factions adhere to the old gods, but they don't like each other, and are capable of using the players as pawns.
-The revolving passage on the third tier of the pyramid is one of my favorite dungeon features, and the personalities of the cult leaders, their costume attire and masks, are spot on, meshing perfectly with the decadent civilization of the Cynidiceans.
+The three renegade factions adhere to the old gods, but they don't like each other, and will use the PCs as pawns in their covert agendas.
+The revolving passage on the third tier of the pyramid is a terrific dungeon feature, and the personalities of the cult leaders, their costume attire and masks, are spot on, meshing perfectly with the decadent culture of the Cynidiceans.
 The influence of Howard's Red Nails

 is often talked about, and the hallucinogenic drug-addicted devotees of Zargon are exactly the sorts Conan would find himself going against.
 I'll never forget my friend's reaction when his characters confronted the high priest beside the underground lake, and I had the fanatic cast an earthquake